 - With regular screenings, colorectal cancer can be preventable.

-- Several factors may place you at a higher risk for colorectal cancer, including age, personal history of polyps or cancer, inflammatory bowel disorders, family history, genetics and lifestyle choices, such as low physical activity, obesity, smoking, heavy alcohol use and diets high in red and processed meats.
+- Several factors may place you at a higher risk for colorectal cancer, including age, personal history of polyps or cancer, inflammatory bowel disorders, type 2 diabetes, family history, genetics and lifestyle choices, such as low physical activity, obesity, smoking, moderate to heavy alcohol use, very low intake of fruits and vegetables, and diets high in red and processed meats.

 Colorectal Cancer Research